 I am not sure I can adequately express the importance of a good coffee grinder.
-If you have done all the right things up to this point such as buying fresh roasted whole bean coffee from a local roaster (hopefully), it will all go for not if you do not have the right type of grinder so you can get the proper grind for your brewing method..
+If you do all the right things such as buying fresh roasted, whole bean coffee and your favorite coffee brewer, it will all go for not if you do not have the right type of grinder in order to get the proper grind for your favorite coffee brewing method.

 This way you can at least use it as basis by which to start you search on finding the coffee grinder that works best for your needs.
 So without further eloquence, lets gets started.